CumulusNetworks/docs/content/cumulus-linux/Layer-3/Border-Gateway-Protocol-BGP.md

 ## Caveats and Errata

+### Using NCLU to Remove a BGP neighbor on an Interface that Belongs to a VRF

+The NCLU command to remove a BGP neighbor does not remove the BGP neighbor statement in the `/etc/network/interfaces` file when the BGP unnumbered interface belongs to a VRF.
+However, if the interface belongs to the default VRF, the BGP neighbor statement is removed.

 ### ttl-security Issue

 Enabling `ttl-security` does not program the hardware with relevant information.
 Therefore, frames are forwarded to the CPU and are dropped.
 Cumulus Networks recommends that you use the `net add acl` command to explicitly add the relevant entry to hardware.